gretchenfrage/atomic-monitor/README.md

 can be unnecessarily slow, especially when mutations are simple operations which could be performed atomically.

-The atomic monitor provides a monitor-like utility, which which lock acquisition is only performed when necessary.
-That is, only when one thread is actually blocking on a condition, not if the data is only being atomically mutated, and not when a thread blocks on a condition which is already satisfied.
+The atomic monitor provides a monitor-like utility, for which lock acquisition is only performed when necessary.
+That is, only when one thread is actually blocking on a condition -- not if the data is only being atomically mutated, and not when a thread blocks on a condition which is already satisfied.

 ### Example